bwets/presentation-vuejs/slides/content/04-router.md

 Router
-- In a single page application
+- Single page application
 - Sync URL and displayed content
 - Vue Router library

 ***
 	DC
 	improve the responsiveness of your web application by rendering the pages once and display them dynamically based on the current context of the application
 	Vue router library is official, but you can use whatever routing library you want

 :::